 A

-Lacrimal irrigation test: This is useful for confirming lacrimal duct obstruction, but in children, immobilization is required to control body movement.
-It is an invasive procedure performed by wrapping the child in a bath towel and fixing the head.
-4) In congenital nasolacrimal duct obstruction, reflux containing pus is observed during irrigation.
+Lacrimal irrigation test: This is useful for confirming the diagnosis of lacrimal duct obstruction, but in children, immobilization is required to control body movement.
+It is an invasive procedure performed by wrapping the child in a bath towel and fixing the head4).
+In congenital nasolacrimal duct obstruction, reflux containing pus is observed during irrigation.

 CT scan: Performed when bony obstruction is suspected.

-This is a technique in which a finger is placed on the lacrimal sac area and pressure is applied to push the contents of the lacrimal sac toward the lower end of the nasolacrimal duct, avoiding expulsion through the punctum.
+This technique involves placing a finger on the lacrimal sac and applying pressure toward the lower end of the nasolacrimal duct, pushing the contents of the sac without allowing them to exit through the punctum.
 Perform 5 to 10 compressions per set, 2 to 4 sets per day.
 Simple massage (lightly pressing the lacrimal sac area) does not improve the cure rate.
 4)

 Results of major RCTs: